gplepage/vegas/doc/source/tutorial.rst

     .. literalinclude:: eg1g.out

-    Notice how the errors fluctuate less from iteration to iteration with the smaller ``alpha``. |vegas| finds and holds onto the edge of the actual integration volume (at radius 0.2) more effectively when it is less precipitous about adapting.
-This leads to better results in this case.
+    Notice how the errors fluctuate less from iteration to iteration with the smaller ``alpha`` in this case.
+    Persistent, large fluctuations in the size
+    of the per-iteration errors is often a signal that ``alpha`` should be reduced.
+In such situations |vegas| is probably over-reacting to random fluctuations it encounters as it samples the integrand.

     It is a good idea to make the actual integration volume as large a fraction as possible of the total volume used by |vegas|, so